johanhelsing/johanhelsing.github.io/_posts/2019-09-10-making-universal-render-pipeline-look-decent.md

 title: Making Universal Render Pipeline Look Decent
 ---
-In this tutorial, I'll start with an empty project/scene, add a couple of basic objects, and step by step take advantage of it's features to go from underwhelming to decent.
+In this tutorial, I'll start with an empty project/scene, add a couple of basic objects, make sure we're using the univeral render pipeline and step by step go from quite underwhelming to decent.

 Start by launching Unity hub and Create a project using the `Universal RP Template` template.